 What about the casting of your father?

 I had a long list of actors with me, but then I realized that my father met all the criteria of the character of the role of the father in the film.
 I wasn’t sure if he’d accept the role, but he did and it was so much easier to work with him than I thought, because we know each other so well: we share the same history and the same feelings.
 But I never looked at it from the point of view of actually directing my father.
-After all, he has worked with so many impressive directors, and he has this very long career [he was nominated nine times for a César, and won in the Best Supporting Actor category for his role in “Tout ça… pour ça” , directed by Claude Lelouch].
+After all, he has worked with so many impressive directors, and he has this very long career [he was nominated nine times for a César, and won in the Best Supporting Actor category for his role in “Tout ça… pour ça” in 1993, directed by Claude Lelouch].

 When you are writing the script, you have an idea of what your film is all about.
 To what extend can actors or members of the crew make suggestions to change or adjust little things here and there, without losing the focus of your original concept?